Engineev/compiler-offline-judge/README.md

 # compiler-offline-judge

-**UNDER DEVELOPMENT**

 The offline version of acm-compiler-judge.
 The process is still ongoing.
-Only the semantic check part has been completed and it has not been tested yet.
+Only the semantic check and the codegen part have been completed and they have not been tested yet.

-## Getting Start
+## Getting Started

 ### Install